Apostille USA

 3. Prepare Documents: Gather all the necessary documents, such as your FBI background check and any supporting documents required by the authority.

-4. Submit Application: Complete the application form and submit it along with the required documents to the designated authority.
+4. Submit Application: Complete the application form and submit it along with the required documents to the designated authority, such as the state’s office.
+Specifically, the Department of State’s Office of Authentications is responsible for verifying and issuing the apostille certificate for your FBI background check.

 5. Pay Fees: Pay any applicable fees for the apostille process.
 The cost may vary depending on the authority and the number of documents.